-For PAM4 the "User Specified" control is still present but now there are two radio buttons for the optimizer, one for each of the optimizer's two modes.
-In the first mode, labeled Optimize to Center Eye (Common Phase), the receiver slicers of the three eyes are constrained to have the same sampling phase.
+For PAM4 the "User Specified" control is still present but now there are three radio buttons for the optimizer, one for each of the optimizer's two modes.
+In the first mode, labeled Optimize to Center Eye OIF (Common Phase), the receiver slicers of the three eyes are constrained to have the same sampling phase.
 The algorithm JNB uses in this mode is defined by the standards OIF CIE 2014.230 and IEEE 802.3bj.
+The second Common Phase option for optimized receiver is according to the IEEE specification.

-In the second mode the three receiver slicers are separately optimized for each eye.
+The third option has the three receiver slicers that are separately optimized for each eye.
 This algorithm decides the relative importance of horizontal and vertical spacing around the receiver slicer.
 In cases where one is substantially more important than the other the optimum receiver slicer may be placed closer to an edge of an eye than might be expected.
 This is correct behavior.